Tuafo/React-Native-Jobs/README.md

 ```sh
 npx create-react-native-app -t with-router
 ```
-Or copy and paste this link in your browser, download the expo app on Play Store and scan the QR Code, by this way just work in Android devices.
+Or copy and paste this link below in your browser, download the expo app on Play Store and scan the QR Code, by this way just work in Android devices.
 ```sh
 [npx create-react-native-app -t with-router](https://expo.dev/@tuafo/react-native-jobs?service)
 ```